g-nightingale/deploying-machine-learning-models/notes/05_packaging_the_model_for_production.md

 # Packaging the model for production

-## 5.6 Intropduction to production code
+## 5.6 Introduction to production code
 - Production code is designed to be deployed to end users
 - New considerations vs research environment:
     - Testability and maintainability